nyambol/temp-converter/README.md

-# temp-converter
+# Temperature Converter

-Command line conversion between temperature scales.
+A simple command line tool to convert between temperature scales, written in Python.

+Usage: `python ./convert_temp.py` and follow the prompts.